Dedalus9/openscope-community-predictive-processing/docs/analysis-plan.md

 These analyses will help us determine whether neural activity primarily represents precise stimulus predictions or statistical regularities, and how these mechanisms develop with experience.

-## Mismatch Responses Across Different Types of Predictions
+## III.
+Mismatch responses across different types of predictions

 We will compare neural responses across our five experimental paradigms to determine: